 Complex Phase Space

 A healthy heart pumps through a series of coordinated contractions maintained by a carefully synchronized system.
-When a diseased heart pumps, it lacks normal synchronization and coordination.
-With Phase Space Tomography, we can measure and map irregular cardiac signals without radiation or exercise stress to produce Phase Space Tomographic images.
-These images identify informative patterns that can be indicative of heart disease.
+When a diseased heart pumps, it lacks normal synchronization and coordination, and we can measure and map irregular cardiac signals without radiation or cardiac stress to identify informative patterns that can be indicative of heart disease.